Andy Bertsch, DBA

 Brent Mattson, PhD

 Dr. Mattson is a seasoned leader with over 25 years of experience in talent management and learning and development in some of the world’s most respected organizations.
 He is an expert consultant, coach, instructional designer and facilitator who leverages practical and analytical approaches to enable leaders to solve complex business challenges.
-His areas of expertise include psychological assessment, change management, acquisition integration, facilitative leadership, conflict resolution, team dynamics, and coaching.
+His areas of expertise include career development, psychological assessment, change management, acquisition integration, facilitative leadership, conflict resolution, team dynamics, and coaching.

-A strategic thinker in the field of individual and organizational learning and performance improvement, Brent has also gained recognition for his innovative, multidisciplinary approaches.
-Organizations he has led have been awarded more than 80 U.S. and global patents for their work on employee health, safety, and productivity innovations.
+A strategic thinker in the field of individual and organizational learning and performance improvement, Brent has also gained recognition for his innovative, multi-disciplinary approaches.
+Organizations he has led have been awarded more than 80 U.S. and global patents for their work on employee health and energy management, safety and productivity innovations.

 Michael J. Orlando, PhD

 Michael began his career with Shell Oil Company, in reservoir and environmental engineering assignments for exploration and development projects in the Gulf of Mexico.
 He later served as a Research Economist in the Federal Reserve System, and then as Vice President and Branch Executive for the Fed’s Denver Branch, where he was responsible for regional economic research, energy markets analysis, policy advising, and public communication.

 Michael holds PhD and MA degrees in economics from Washington University in St. Louis, an MBA from Tulane University, and a BS in Petroleum and Natural Gas Engineering from The Pennsylvania State University.
 He is currently Managing Director for Econ One Research in Denver

 Steven Seay, PhD